 In the first 10 years of ownership, these costs will be covered by the landlord, relieving the shared owner of these financial obligations.

 If you obtained a Shared Ownership Mortgage in Middlesbrough before the specified time period, these updated rules may apply to you moving forward.
 It is always advisable to consult with your provider to confirm the specifics, as the application of these changes can vary on a case-by-case basis.

 Before diving into the mortgage aspect of the process, it’s essential to determine your eligibility for the Shared Ownership Scheme.
-To do this, reach out to your local Help to Buy agent in the desired area of purchase.
+To do this, reach out to an agent in the desired area of purchase.

 During your conversation with the agent, you’ll typically be asked for specific information, including your income, available budget, preferred location, and credit history.
 Once your eligibility is confirmed, you can proceed with applying for your mortgage.

 When it comes to this step, it’s advisable to consult with a mortgage broker in Middlesbrough.
 Not all mortgage lenders offer loans for individuals utilising the Shared Ownership Scheme, and a mortgage broker in Middlesbrough can help you navigate the available options.

 The amount you can borrow will generally depend on factors such as your income and other fees involved, such as rent.

 Naturally, there are advantages and disadvantages to having a Shared Ownership Mortgage in Middlesbrough.
 It’s important to consider that not all mortgage lenders offer loans to applicants utilizing the Shared Ownership Scheme.

 There are still numerous lenders, including those on our panel, who do provide mortgages for this scheme.
 Furthermore, Shared Ownership Mortgages in Middlesbrough offer long-term stability, as you become both an owner and occupier simultaneously.